erikeldridge/erikeldridge.github.com/_posts/2017-09-29-batch-interviewing.md

 One of the primary concerns I've heard expressed is the cost of finding a time that works for candidates, ie traditional scheduling seems optimized for meeting candidates when they're ready.
 I'm curious to experiment with publishing a interview block, eg we hire on Fridays, to test this.

+[Ashwin Raghav](https://twitter.com/ashwinraghav) shared his experience (thx!):

+- I have participated (as an interviewer and as an interviewee) in batch interviews in India.
+Very common practice in engineering schools.
+- I did not go to an elite school, which meant that everyone wanted to participate in any company's recruitment drive.
+- This was often tiring for the interviewers because of the sheer number of interviews and for the interviewees because giving them accurate time slots to take interviews was not easy - meaning they waited for their turn.
+- A lot of the candidates are friends among themselves.
+They share their interview experience once they exit the interview.
+This forced us to keep changing questions as interviewers to keep up the difficulty level.
+- I always remember these being very intense emotional experiences compared to industry hire interviews because of the scale of participation.
+It helped if interviewers were "nice" / "not assholes"
+- Always helps to have a college alumni in the team.
+I would have never known about sharing interview questions if I did not go back to interview as an alumni.

 [Davies]: http://www.samuelthomasdavies.com/book-summaries/business/deep-work/
 [Graham]: http://www.paulgraham.com/makersschedule.html